 Jackelyn Garcia joined Hudson Guild in November of 2018.
 With nearly 20 years of experience in fundraising and marketing/communications, she is responsible for the strategic oversight of all development and external relations functions for the organization.
 In addition to the general management of the organization, she also oversees all areas of fundraising including grant writing, individual giving, volunteer management, and board development.
 Previously, she was Director of Development & Communications with Madison Square Boys & Girls Club where she led fundraising efforts that resulted in nearly $5 million of annual revenue.
-Jackelyn holds a B.A. from Allegheny College and a Certificate in Professional Fundraising from Boston University.
+Jackelyn is a CFRE and holds a B.A. from Allegheny College and a Certificate in Professional Fundraising from Boston University.
 Jackelyn also serves on the Board of Trustees at City Living NY.

 Miguel Pedraza-Cumba, Deputy Executive Director, has been with the organization since 1992.
 In addition to participating in general management, he oversees the following program areas: Arts, Mental Health Services, Community Building, and Adult Services.
 With an MSW from Columbia University and an M.A. from the University of Puerto Rico, he has extensive experience developing and managing programs and community engagement.

-LeeAnn Scaduto has more than 20 years’ experience working in New York City’s Settlement Houses, fifteen of them at the Guild.
+LeeAnn Scaduto has more than 25 years of experience working in New York City’s Settlement Houses, seventeen of them at the Guild.
 She is an LCSW with an MSW from Hunter and a BA in Psychology and Economics.
 LeeAnn began working at Hudson Guild in 2003 as the Director of Children and Youth Services.
-In this role, she was responsible for the planning, development, assessment, and overall supervision of all early childhood, after-school and teen services programming.
-LeeAnn is a Deputy Executive Director at Hudson Guild, participating in the overall management of the organization.
-In her current position, LeeAnn oversees the Operations functions including Human Resources, IT and Facilities, and Food Services.
+In this role, she was responsible for the planning, development, assessment, and overall supervision of all early childhood, after-school, and teen services programming.
+LeeAnn then became a Deputy Executive Director and member of the Executive Team, participating in the organization's overall management and overseeing the Operations functions including Human Resources, IT and Facilities, and Food Services.
 Currently, LeeAnn is the Guild's Chief Operating Officer and is responsible for taking a lead role in building, implementing, and overseeing all of the organization’s systems, processes, workflows, and procedures in the areas of Impact, Talent Development, Budget Management, Organizational Operations, and Special Initiatives.